Kamen Rider Revice: Production

 The Kamen Rider Revice trademark was registered by Toei on May 6, 2021.

 On July 27, 2021, Kamen Rider Revice was officially announced during an online production announcement conference alongside its cast.

-The opening theme song is performed by the vocal and dance group Da-ice collaborating with Subaru Kimura.
+The opening theme song "liveDevil" is performed by the vocal and dance group Da-ice collaborating with Subaru Kimura.

 Kamen Rider Revi's main vehicle, a hoverbike that Kamen Rider Vice can transform into, is based on the real life XTurismo hoverbike developed by A.L.I.
 Technologies.

 Initially, the original concept for Revice was that all of the past Kamen Rider series took place in their own TV series.
 However, due to Kamen Rider Revice guest starring in Kamen Rider Saber, the staff decided to create a new concept inspired by Kamen Rider Den-O and Kamen Rider Zi-O instead.
 Another concept considered for the series was a "post-COVID-19 pandemic road trip" story wherein Revi would explore a new era in the aftermath of the pandemic, with the idea of "moving forward" being a central theme.
 However, difficulties from the pandemic itself made it difficult to execute, resulting in it being changed to a family-themed drama, reflecting how lockdowns have allowed families staying together more opportunities to bond with each other.